Net zero action plan

 - Sustainable Mega Buildings MSc

-CITB’s Site Environmental Awareness Training Scheme (SEATS) has been developed for site supervisors/managers with the aim of providing candidates with an introduction to environmental issues on construction sites.
-The one-day interactive course provides learners with up to date environmental and sustainability knowledge by giving a thorough overview of the subject, relevant legislation and industry best practice.
+This one-day interactive course has been developed for site supervisors/managers with the aim of providing an introduction to environmental issues on construction sites.
+It teaches learners up to date environmental and sustainability knowledge by giving a thorough overview of the subject, relevant legislation and industry best practice.

-Retrofit pathways have been developed for the National Occupational Standards of:
+Retrofit pathways have been developed for the National Occupational Standards (NOS) of:

 - Construction Site Management

-Training standards developed in line with net zero requirements for insulation and building treatments National Occupational Standard.
+Training standards developed in line with net zero requirements for insulation and building treatments NOS.

 Achieving net zero with BSI is a blog summarising all of the BSI standards applicable to the Built Environment.

-Retrofit Academy offers free to download guides on a range of retrofit topics to support employers and help them to address any potential skills gaps.
+Retrofit Academy offers free, downloadable guides on a range of retrofit topics to support employers and help them to address any potential skills gaps.

 Tools and Training